Principles of Course Selection

 B. Clinical Education

 Clinical education courses give students the opportunity to work on actual client matters under the supervision of a practicing attorney, a judge or a member of the faculty while learning about the ethical and practical dimensions of practicing law.
 The available programs offer a variety of settings and subject areas, and differing time and credit commitments.
-Many, though not all, fulfill the law school's upper level professional responsibility requirement.

 Please note that the Massachusetts student practice rule allows third-year law students to represent indigent clients and government agencies in both civil and criminal matters, while second-year law students are limited to civil representation.
 The student practice rule requires that a student be taking or have successfully completed Evidence or Trial Practice.
 (The faculty has defined "successfully completed" as a grade of "C" or better.)
 Enrollment in all clinical courses is limited.
 An informational brochure on all of the clinical offerings is available from the Academic Services Office; information also appears on the web site at Clinical Education.